Dutch National Opera presents

 Design and libretto

-Marcel Sijm’s productions combine an element of surprise with plenty of humour and an emphasis on splashy design, as exemplified by his collaboration with set designer Marc Warning for Legende.
+Marcel Sijm’s productions combine an element of surprise with plenty of humour and an emphasis on splashy design.
+His collaboration with set designer Marc Warning in Legende was a fine example of this.
+For Ritratto, Marc Warning once again designs the set design.
 In this opera, we can look forward to costumes designed by Jan Taminiau, whose creations include the famous blue cloak that Queen Máxima wore at King Willem-Alexander’s coronation.
 The brand new libretto is by the young writer and director Frank Siera, who graduated from the Toneelacademie in 2012.
-In addition to writing for Dutch National Opera, he also wrote for Veenfabriek, mugmetdevuurvliegen, Schrijversgevang, De Kosmonaut and De Queeste.
+In addition to writing for Dutch National Opera, he also wrote for Veenfabriek, KASSETT, Operafront and De Queeste.

 Dutch National Opera Studio